phile21/alx-low_level_programming/0x02-functions_nested_loops/README.md

 isalpha - A C program having a function that checks for alphabetic character

 Sign - A C program having a function that prints the sign of a number

+There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you - A C program having a function that computes the absolute value of an integer